Convert PPTX to HTML Using GroupDocs.Parser for Java

 Q: My extraction fails with a FileNotFoundException.
 What should I do?

-A: Double‑check the file path, ensure the file exists, and verify that your Java process has read permissions.
+A: Double‑check the file path, ensure the file exists, and verify that the Java process has read permissions.

 Q: Is the generated HTML safe to insert directly into a web page?